Bridging Data and Physics: A Graph Neural Network-Based Hybrid Twin Framework: Numerical setup

 \subsection{Generalization over load positions and domain shapes}

 The other use cases test the generalization capabilities of the model to different design geometries.
 The dataset B1 consists of 50 simulations of a heat transfer.
 The heat source load is normally distributed over the entire plate.
 Each simulation has a different position of the center of the Gaussian (Figure~\ref{fig:schema_gaussian}).
+The positions of the centers of the Gaussians were chosen using a Latin Hypercube Sampling (LHS) to ensure an even coverage of the design parameter space.
 The maximum power applied in the node is $60\; \text{W}/\text{m}^3$.
 Here we apply power to all the nodes on a plate, so in order to build a one-hot vector $\bn_i$, we specify not the nodes on the heat source but the node in the center of the Gaussian.
 40 simulations were used for training and 10 for evaluation.

 The B2 dataset is used to test the generalization to different domain shapes and different meshes.
 It includes simulations with L-shapes.
 The shape of the domain is parameterized with two parameters $a$ and $b$ (Figure \ref{fig:b2_param}).